MiguelHigueraDev/discord-card-react/README.md

     handleInput: handleNoteChange,
   }}
   message={{
-    // Pass parent component's state and input handler to this to retrieve the message note
+    // Pass parent component's state and input handler to this to retrieve the message
     message: message,
     handleInput: handleMessageChange,
     placeholder: "Message @User",